pixol20/Determinator/README.md

 # Determinator
- An undertale-styled quote generator using LLM
+ An undertale-styled quote generator website that uses LLM